rjtmahinay/credit-bureau-service/README.md

 This API serves as a demonstration project showcasing how **Agentic AI tools** can interact with and utilize modern RESTful services.
 It provides a realistic credit bureau simulation that AI agents can use to:

-- Perform credit assessments
+- Perform comprehensive credit assessments
-- Retrieve credit scores and history
+- Retrieve credit scores and detailed credit history
-- Submit and manage loan applications
+- Access loan history for credit evaluation purposes
 - Demonstrate real-world API integration patterns

 ## 🚀 Features